hridayav99/Book-Recommendation-App/README.md

 - Raw book data was imported from a Kaggle dataset - https://www.kaggle.com/datasets/dylanjcastillo/7k-books-with-metadata
 - Cleaned and filtered to keep relevant records/columns

-### 2. Text Classification & Sentiment Analysis (Performed this using GoogleColab for GPU compute)
+### 2. Text Classification & Sentiment Analysis (Performed this using Google Colab for GPU compute)
 - Finding categories (Fiction / Non-fiction) for books with missing categories using zero-shot classification
-- Book descriptions are tagged with emotional scores (joy, sadness, fear, etc.) using sentiment analysis model
+- Book descriptions are tagged with emotional scores (joy, sadness, fear, etc.) using a sentiment analysis model
 - This enables filtering recommendations based on the user's emotional preference and book categories

 ### 3. Gradio Dashboard with Vector Store